 - Exhibition pays tribute to one of the greats of world photography

-- Some 160 works across Semotan’s artistic oeuvre
+- Some 160 works across Semotan’s commercial and artistic oeuvre

 - Runs May 5 – Aug 29, 2021